how to hire developers for startups

 What's a 'hobbyist' dev team

 It's an internal team that builds tools as a side project, often lacking specialized skills for mission-critical systems.
+These teams, while valuable for general maintenance, typically don't possess the deep expertise in areas like advanced NLP, real-time audio processing, or MLOps required for sophisticated, human-like AI support systems.

 How does bad support tech impact churn